-In fall 2015, I am starting a new job as Assistant Professor of Philosophy at Ball State University in Muncie, IN, after spending two years as Assistant Professor of Philosophy at Colby-Sawyer College in New London, NH and one year at Fort Lewis College in Durango, CO.
+In fall 2015, I started a new job as Assistant Professor of Philosophy at Ball State University in Muncie, IN, after spending two years as Assistant Professor of Philosophy at Colby-Sawyer College in New London, NH and one year at Fort Lewis College in Durango, CO.

-I earned my PhD and MA in Philosophy at the University of Washington in Seattle and my BA in Philosophy from Reed College in Portland, Oregon.
+I earned my PhD and MA in Philosophy at the University of Washington in Seattle, WA and my BA in Philosophy from Reed College in Portland, Oregon.

 My research interests are mainly in the areas of moral psychology, ethics more broadly construed, and feminist philosophy.
 I am particularly interested in the morality of emotions and of interpersonal relationships, especially friendships, and our moral responsibility for things other than actions.